FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ```
 > To add multiple behavior packs, simply add a comma (`,`) after the closing curly brackets (`}`) and paste in all the content between and including the curly brackets (`{` `}`).

-19. Back in your addons behaviore pack folder on your device, open the `manifest.json` file.
+19. Back on your device, open the folder you uploaded and open the `manifest.json` file.

-20. Copy the UUID and version from the header section and paste them into your server's `world_behavior_packs.json` file under pack_id and version.
+20. Copy the UUID and version from the header section and paste them into your server's `world_behavior_packs.json` file under `pack_id:` and `version:`.

 21. Save the file and navigate back to your servers console.